 - 54 Required courses

+- 9 Restricted electives in subjects

 - 6 Restricted electives in course types

-- 60 Total
+- 69 Total

 Developmental courses note: A student may be required to enroll in developmental courses in reading, writing and math.
 A student's scores on the Accuplacer assessment will determine enrollment in developmental courses.
 The purpose of developmental courses is to prepare students for the demands of a college-level curriculum.
 Credits may vary.